Pressio/SHAW/website/content/getstarted/goveq.rst

 .. container::

-	*The objective is to model the axisymmetric evolution of elastic seismic shear waves.*
+	*We model the axisymmetric evolution of elastic seismic shear waves.*

 	First, we set the notation.
-	Assuming the Earth (or another target planet) can be approximated as a sphere, the following figure shows our notation of the spherical coordinate system.
+	Assuming the Earth (or another planet) can be approximated as a sphere, the following figure shows our notation of the spherical coordinate system.

 	.. figure:: {static}/img/sc.svg